European-Unified-ID/EUID-docs/api/v1/guides/publisher-flow-mermaid.md

     U->>P: 1-c.
 The user authenticates and authorizes the creation of an EUID. deactivate U
     activate P
     P->>EUID: 1-d.
-The publisher sends the user's PII to the token generation service. deactivate P
+The publisher sends the user's personal data to the token generation service. deactivate P
     activate EUID
     EUID->>P: 1-e.
 The token generation service returns EUID tokens.